Skip to contentSkip to navigationSkip to topbar

 Give users enough time to read a notification message, make a decision, and act on their decision.
 Users’ reading speeds, vision levels, literacy levels, dexterity, and familiarity with Twilio products can all affect how much time they’ll need to interact with a notification.

-Visit the Alert, Modal, Form element, and Toast pages for more specific guidelines on how to implement each component accessibly.
+Visit the Alert, Modal, Form, and Toast pages for more specific guidelines on how to implement each component accessibly.

 Notification and feedback levels